 J103.6 DISCRETIONARY GRADING PERMIT HEARING.
 With respect to a discretionary grading permit, the Building Official shall issue or deny the permit only after holding a public hearing, considering the applicable environmental document, and, if appropriate, certifying that such document has been prepared in compliance with the California Environmental Quality Act.
 The Building Official shall give at least 15 days written notice of such hearing to the applicant for the permit and to any owner of real property in the vicinity of the proposed grading whose property interest might be substantially affected by issuance or denial of the permit.
-The notice shall specify the time, date and place of the hearing, shall give a general description of the grading to which the permit application pertains, shall give a general description of the property on which the grading would occur, and shall state that any interested person will be given an opportunity to present relevant evidence at the hearing.
-The hearing shall be limited to, and any decision of the Building Official shall be based upon, the environmental issues with respect to which the Building Official has been granted discretion by this section.
+The notice shall specify the time, date and place of the hearing, shall give a general description of the grading to which the permit application pertains, shall give a general description of the grading would occur, and shall state that any interested person will be given an opportunity to present relevant evidence at the hearing.
+The hearing shall be limited to, and any decision of the Building Official shall be based upon, the environmental issues with respect to which the Building Official shall be based upon.